JanetKalu/UDDL/README.md

 - [ ] Everything you see in the existing UDDL file;
 - [ ] One or more larger UDDL files that contains at least 3 of each of the things described in the Uddl.xtext file.

-Note that the exaxmple UDDL file you see is already partially formatted.
+Note that the example UDDL file you see is already partially formatted.
 That won't always be the case.
 You should create sample files that take worst case formatted files (there are at least 2 worst cases - at opposite ends of the spectrum) and make sure your formatting works on them as well.
 You can create those worst case formatted files starting from the sample file if you want.